garrison0/philterms/content/about.md

 title: About us
 date: 2021-11-02T05:55:29.289Z
 ---
-Philosophy Terms makes philosophical jargon easy to understand and appreciate.
-Philosophy has many complicated terms.
+Philosophy Terms makes philosophical jargon easy to understand.
+Philosophy has hundreds of complicated terms.
 For each term, we explain:

 * *what* the term means
-* *why* it's important
+* *why* we use the term
-* *where* it's used in philosophy
+* *where* we use the term

-For example, "mereology" may be defined as "the study of parts and wholes", but why does anyone care about that?
+For example, "mereology" means "the study of parts and wholes," but why does anybody care about that?
 What important issues reason about parts and wholes?
-A good definition will answer all of these questions.
+A good definition answers these questions.

-We follow the [](https://developers.google.com)[Google Developer Documentation Style Guide](https://developers.google.com/style/) and we target a **high-school reading level**.
+We follow the [Google Developer Documentation Style Guide](https://developers.google.com/style/) and we target a **high-school reading level**.

 Philosophy Terms accompanies the [Stanford Encyclopedia of Philosophy](https://plato.stanford.edu/) - it doesn't replace it.